Cedar Cove Cottages

 bob izumi and shirley thomas prosser

 Shirley Thomas, who was born in the mid-1930s, was the first female show-jumping rider to ride internationally under the Canadian flag.
-In 1954 she won the World Cup in Ireland.
-Throughout her youth, she won numerous other horse jumping competitions around the world, and in 2008 she was inducted into the Jump Canada Hall of Fame.
-On two different evenings, after we were done fishing I had a chance to sit down and chat with Shirley, and the stories that she had were just incredible.
+In 1954, she won the World Cup in Ireland.
+Throughout her youth, she won numerous other horse jumping competitions around the world, and in 2008, she was inducted into the Jump Canada Hall of Fame.
+On two different evenings, after we were done fishing, I had a chance to sit down and chat with Shirley, and the stories that she had were just incredible.
 I could have talked with her for weeks.
 It was so neat listening to her adventures throughout her lifetime.
 She definitely has not lost her passion.

 shirley prosser circa 1930s

 The crazy thing is that the beautiful property and the wonderful, friendly people that we met at Cedar Cove Cottages made our trip.
-I wouldn’t have cared if I never caught a fish.
+I wouldn’t have cared if I had never caught a fish.
 I left there knowing that we had made friends for life.

 I invited my old neighbour, Mark Alford, on this trip.
 Mark brought his boat, both to operate as the camera boat and because he had never fished Big Rideau Lake before.
 My goal on this two-and-a-half-day outing was to fish as many different species as I could.
-When Mark wasn’t running the camera boat he concentrated mainly on catching lake trout—and boy, did he catch a lot of them.
+When Mark wasn’t running the camera boat, he concentrated mainly on catching lake trout—and boy, did he catch a lot of them.

 He caught a few dozen lake trout up to 15 pounds by vertically fishing a Sebile Vibrato in the deep waters of Big Rideau.
-I spent some time fishing lake trout too and caught several on both the Vibrato and on a Berkley Power Swimmer rigged on a 5/8-ounce jighead that I fished vertically.
+I spent some time fishing lake trout, too and caught several on both the Vibrato and on a Berkley Power Swimmer rigged on a 5/8-ounce jighead that I fished vertically.

 angler holding a lake trout